50 Free Places To Play With Kids in Westchester and the Hudson Valley

 Free Fun at Parks, Playgrounds, and Gardens in Westchester

 Benefit from free admission to select historic sites on one of the National Park Fee-Free Days.

 There’s loads to do on the grounds of Bear Mountain—whether viewing fall foliage, sledding, or visiting the trailside zoo (though technically free, there’s much to justify the voluntary donation).
 A parking fee applies.

 Roam the gardens and have a picnic at Caramoor.
-(Just make sure a concert isn't occurring that day—fees will apply.)

 Take a stroll on the Westchester RiverWalk, which you can pick up in Tarrytown, Croton, or Peekskill.

-Hop on your bikes and cruise the car-free Bronx River Parkway during Bicycle Sundays from May–September…
+Hop on your bikes and cruise the car-free Bronx River Parkway during Bicycle Sundays from May–October.

-...or check out one of these great bike paths throughout the county.
+Burn some calories on one of these great bike paths throughout the county.

-Bike, trike, skate, and stroll along the Hudson Valley Rail Trail and meet up with the Walkway Over The Hudson, the breathtaking 1.28-mile long pedestrian bridge that’s hailed as the “world’s longest elevated park.”
+Traverse the Walkway Over The Hudson, the breathtaking 1.28-mile long pedestrian bridge that’s hailed as the “world’s longest elevated park.”
 Keep an eye out for occasional events, like stargazing.

 Be intrepid—explore a playground you haven’t yet romped through.